garylirocks/quickrefs/azure-networking.markdown

 - Each vNet can have **only one** VPN gateway
 - Underlyingly, a gateway actually is composed of **two or more VMs** that are deployed to a specific subnet you create
   - this gateway subnet must be named  **`GatewaySubnet`**
-  - better use a CIDR block of /28 or /27 to allow enough IP addresses for future config requirements
+  - better use a CIDR block of /27 to allow enough IP addresses for future config requirements
   - never put other resources in this subnet
 - These VMs contain routing tables and specific services, they are created automatically, you can't configure them directly
 - VPN gateways can be deployed to multiple AZs for high availability